Despite an illustrious past and a great wealth, Panshanger was condemned by the lack of an heir.

 And yet this house was to vanish within half a century of his death.
 In October 1870 Cowper had married Katrine Cecilia (1845–1913), eldest daughter of William Compton, fourth marquess of Northampton, but despite their apparently happy marriage there were to be no children.
 The closest he came to having children was his vitual adoption of his niece, Ethel (Ettie) Fane, following the death of his sister and brother-in-law in 1870 and it was to Ettie (who later became Lady Desborough following her marriage to Baron Desborough) to whom he left Panshanger and the magnificent collections.

 Lady Desborough had little need for Panshanger as her main house was her husband's seat, Taplow Court in Buckinghamshire, and so Panshanger became a holiday home which her and her husband visited only two or three times a year.
 By the end of the nineteenth century the Panshanger estate itself extended to around 660 acres with thousands more nearby.
-Though Lady Desborough retained many of the lands she inherited after 1913 she did sell, through an auction 30 May 1919, 1,458 acres of land for £51,000 to Ebenezer Howard, a pioneer of the Garden City movement, which eventually became the basis for Welwyn Garden City.
+Though Lady Desborough retained many of the lands she inherited after 1913, she did sell via an auction on 30 May 1919, 1,458 acres of land for £51,000 to Ebenezer Howard, a pioneer of the Garden City movement, which eventually became the basis for Welwyn Garden City.
 Around the same time some other smaller parcels of land were sold and much of the rest let to tenants.

 She had also disposed of some of the paintings including the two early Raphaels which were sold for a grand total of $1.4m.
 The succession and possible survival of this grand collection of houses and art looked to be secure with Lady Desborough's three sons.
 However it was not to be.
 Two were killed in the First World War and the third in a car accident in 1926 leaving no obvious heir to the estates.